Download Volume 2 of Martin | The Journal of Acoustic Guitars

-The second volume continues to give a deeper look at what is going on at the Martin Guitar Company.
+The second issue continues to give a deeper look at what is going on at the Martin Guitar Company.

-It includes: A Word From CEO and Chairman Chris Martin IV on Martin’s partnership with the Nature Conservancy in Africa to #SaveElephants, an interview with Martin Ambassador Jason Isbell, and the Martin 2014 summer models.
+The new issue includes A Word From CEO and Chairman Chris Martin IV on Martin’s partnership with the Nature Conservancy, an interview with Martin Ambassador Jason Isbell, and the new 2014 summer models.

 Volume 2 of Martin | The Journal of Acoustic Guitars is available for download only.